 Finding other travel families and meeting up

-There are so many traveling families around the world now that you are sure to find one in the city that you are visiting.
+There are so many travelling families around the world now that you are sure to find one in the city that you are visiting and this is absolutely the very best way for keeping teens social while travelling anywhere.

-Many world school and home school groups also have meet ups where they get together so the kids can have some time and meet new kids.
-If you are able to join some of the groups and follow some pages of families that you know are travelling.
-It can never hurt to ask if they are free and you might make some life long friends at the same time.
-Connecting with these families is on of the best ways to keep teens social while travelling long term.
+Many world school and home school groups also have meetups where they get together so the kids can have some time and meet new kids.
+If you are able to join some groups and follow some pages of families that you know are travelling.
+It can never hurt to ask if they are free, and you might make some lifelong friends at the same time.
+Connecting with these families is one of the best ways to keep teens social while travelling long term.

 Going to the park

+One of the best ways for keeping teens social while travelling.
 It is the same as the pool.
-If you have time find the local park and get down there to have some fun.
-There are always a heap of kids running around and there is sure to be one kid that will want a chat.
+If you have time, find the local park and get down there to have some fun.
+There is always a heap of kids running around and there is sure to be one kid that will want a chat.

 Find places that offer kids activities in the cities you visit